 - Ownership of site?
 If not government owned, the applicant needs to have secured access rights to the property.
-(Note: It is up to the local government to ensure that they have the legal right to utilize the site for its intended purpose.) - Does the site have an approval from the State Historic Preservation Office? - What is the proposed use for this site? - Is the proposed site located outside of the 100-year floodplain and wetlands? - Are there nearby residences and/or businesses that will be inconvenienced or adversely affected by use of the site? - Are there any site safety issues? (e.g., power lines, pipelines) - Are any erosion and/or rainwater runoff control measures needed? - Is additional containment necessary for any wastes that have a potential for leaking? (e.g., white goods leaking Freon) - Are the roadways and entrance to the site suitable for trucks hauling debris? - Is the site fully accessible to fire personnel and equipment? - Is the size of the site sufficient for its intended use? - Is the general terrain of the site suitable for the proposed activities? - For chipping & grinding, is the proposed site more than 300 feet to residences, businesses, schools, hospitals, clinics, and roads? - For burning, is the proposed site more than 1,000 feet to residences, businesses, schools, hospitals, clinics, and roads? - Is the proposed site more than 100 feet to property boundaries and on-site structures?
+(Note: It is up to the local government to ensure that they have the legal right to utilize the site for its intended purpose.) - Does the site have an approval from the State Historic Preservation Office? - What is the proposed use for this site? - Is the proposed site located outside of the 100-year floodplain and wetlands? - Are there nearby residences and/or businesses that will be inconvenienced or adversely affected by use of the site? - Are there any site safety issues? (e.g., power lines, pipelines) - Are any erosion and/or rainwater runoff control measures needed? - Is additional containment necessary for any wastes that have a potential for leaking? (e.g., white goods leaking Freon) - Are the roadways and entrance to the site suitable for trucks hauling debris? - Is the site fully accessible to fire personnel and equipment? - Is the size of the site sufficient for its intended use? - Is the general terrain of the site suitable for the proposed activities? - For chipping & grinding, is the location where the activities will occur at the site at least 500 feet from nearby residences, businesses, schools, hospitals, clinics, and roads?
+And, will staging and processing be at least 200 feet from the property boundary and on-site structures?
+And will staging and processing be at least 250 feet from the nearest state waterbody (e.g., lakes, rivers, creeks, streams)?